Old guys and their memories. Why don’t they just give it a rest?

 I believe that the Cowboys, and that stadium, set the standard for the football palaces that were to take over the game within a few decades.

-In 1979, remember, many football teams still played in “multi-purpose”stadiums, those horrid, round stadiums that were bad for baseball and worse for football.
+In 1979, remember, many NFL teams still played in “multi-purpose” stadiums, those horrid, round, bagel-shaped buildings that were bad for baseball and worse for football.
 Only one is still in use, the sad ol’ Oakland Coliseum.
-But back then, sheesh, most of the league played in yards they shared with ballclubs — in Pittsburgh, St. Louis, Cincinnati, San Francisco, Seattle, Atlanta, Baltimore, Cleveland, Minnesota, Milwaukee, Houston …
+But back then, sheesh, most NFL teams played in yards they shared with baseball clubs — in Pittsburgh, St. Louis, Cincinnati, San Francisco, Seattle, Atlanta, Baltimore, Cleveland, Minnesota, Milwaukee, Houston …

-The Cowboys, however, had opened this football-only Taj Mahal (it seemed at the time).
+The Cowboys, however, had opened this football-only Taj Mahal in 1971.
 And to go inside it was to look into the future.
 (I had been covering the Rams for three seasons, but most of the time I was in the L.A.
 Coliseum, which was already old and creaky back then.)

 Texas Stadium was out in the middle of nowhere, about halfway between Dallas and Fort Worth.
 Near DFW (Which was sort of an Eighth Wonder of the World as an airport.)